| | | | |

 Place in the oven and bake for 25-27 minutes or until a tester inserted in the center comes out clean.
 Cool in the pan for 10 minutes then remove from pan and place on serving plate.

-Combine the brown sugar, water, butter, pecans, and coconut in a small pan over medium heat; bring to a boil and cook for 1 minute, stirring constantly.
-Carefully spread the warm frosting over the banana cake, making sure to coat the top of the cake evenly.
-Slice and serve.
-Enjoy.
+Combine the brown sugar, water, butter, pecans, and coconut in a small saucepan over medium heat; bring to a boil and cook for 1 minute, stirring constantly.

 Banana Coffee Cake with Coconut Pecan Frosting